2.5D Toolkit

 Online manual

-You can use one of the three predefined cursors, in addition to the default one, or upload your own.
+Choose from three predefined cursors, in addition to the default one, or upload your own.

 Video: 2.5D Toolkit: SpriteEditor (v3.5.0)